emtee40/SurvivalManual-wiki/WaterCrossing.md

 17-14\.
 The brush raft, if properly constructed, will support about 115 kilograms (253 pounds).
 To construct it, use ponchos, fresh green brush, two small saplings, and rope or vine as follows ([Figure 17-4](#fig17-4)):
 *  Push the hood of each poncho to the inner side and tightly tie off the necks using the drawstrings.
 *  Attach the ropes or vines at the corner and side grommets of each poncho.
 Make sure they are long enough to cross to and tie with the others attached at the opposite corner or side.
 *  Spread one poncho on the ground with the inner side up.
-Pile fresh, green brush (no thick branches) on the poncho until the brush stack is about 45 centimeters (18 inches) high.
+Pile fresh, green brush (no thick branches) on the poncho until the brush stack is about a half meter (18 inches) high.
 Pull the drawstring up through the center of the brush stack.
 *  Make an X-frame from two small saplings and place it on top of the brush stack.
 Tie the X-frame securely in place with the poncho drawstring.
-*  Pile another 45 centimeters (18 inches) of brush on top of the X-frame, then compress the brush slightly.
+*  Pile another half meter (18 inches) of brush on top of the X-frame, then compress the brush slightly.
 *  Pull the poncho sides up around the brush and, using the ropes or vines attached to the corner or side grommets, tie them diagonally from corner to corner and from side to side.
 *  Spread the second poncho, inner side up, next to the brush bundle.
 *  Roll the brush bundle onto the second poncho so that the tied side is down.
 Tie the second poncho around the brush bundle in the same manner as you tied the first poncho around the brush.